techthiyanes/tutorials-5/x00_Overview/README.md

 1) If you want to `rh.send` a function defined inside the notebook, it cannot contain variables or imports from outside the function, and you should assign a `name` to the send.
 We will write the function out to a separate `.py` file and import it from there, and the filename will be set to the `send.name`.
-2) If you really want to use local variables or avoid writing out the function, you can set the you can set `serialize_notebook_fn=True` in `rh.send()` to cloudpickle the function before sending it, but we do not support saving and reloading these kinds of sends (cloudpickle does not support this kind of reuse and it will create issues).
+2) If you really want to use local variables or avoid writing out the function, you can set `serialize_notebook_fn=True` in `rh.send()` to cloudpickle the function before sending it, but we do not support saving and reloading these kinds of sends (cloudpickle does not support this kind of reuse and it will create issues).